blackHaiDang/udacity-react-project-1/README.md

   +-- utils/ - utility files used by several React components
    |-- BooksAPI.js - A JavaScript API for the provided Udacity backend.
 Instructions for the methods are below.
    |-- Utils.js - A simple layer on top of BooksAPI.js
- |-- components_overview.ppt - the app components and their interrelations
  |-- index.js - Used for DOM rendering only.
  |-- index.css - Global styles.
  |-- todo.md - untracked list of issues (submit new bugs on 'GitHub Issues' only)